Information about chondroitin

 Chondroitin is a naturally occurring amino sugar in the body that plays a large role in the elasticity of joint cartilage.
-The degeneration of chondroitin is believed to be a culprit in the onset of osteoarthritis.
+The degeneration of chondroitin is believed to be the cause of the development of osteoarthritis.
 Chondroitin is often sold as a supplement in conjunction with glucosamine, another amino sugar found in joint cartilage.

-Chondroitin and Spinal Osteoarthritis
+Chondroitin and spinal osteoarthritis

 If you decide to take chondroitin, glucosamine, or any combination of the two to treat arthritis of the spine, make sure you consult your doctor first so that he or she can monitor you for side effects or negative interactions with other drugs that you may be taking.
 Both amino sugars are gleaned from fish, so if you have allergies to fish, you should avoid the supplements or find supplements that do not have fish-based ingredients.